brendon/positioning/README.md

 item.update position: {after: 11}
 ```

-##### Relative Positining in Forms
+##### Relative Positioning in Forms

-It can be tricky to provide the hash forms of relative positining using Rails form helpers, but it is possible.
+It can be tricky to provide the hash forms of relative positioning using Rails form helpers, but it is possible.
 We've declared a special `Struct` for you to use for this purpose.

 Firstly you need to allow nested Strong Parameters for the `position` column like so: